Exxon applies to AOGCC for Point Thomson sand unit

 The commission said the petition was filed April 16 and noted that there are legal proceedings on both the unit termination and the termination of leases within the unit.

-AOGCC said that given the ongoing judicial and administrative proceedings, its hearing will focus on whether the petition “should be stayed or held in abeyance pending resolution of these other proceedings.”
+AOGCC said in a public hearing notice that given the ongoing judicial and administrative proceedings, its hearing will focus on whether the petition “should be stayed or held in abeyance pending resolution of these other proceedings.”

-Oil and gas units in Alaska are typically formed under the authority DNR but AOGCC also has authority to approve units to prevent waste, ensure maximum recovery and protect the rights of all affected leaseholders.
+Oil and gas units in Alaska are typically formed under the authority DNR as the landowner but AOGCC also has authority to approve units to prevent waste, ensure maximum recovery of hydrocarbons and protect the rights of all affected leaseholders.

 Clarification on Point Thomson procedural motions and lawsuit